 Here are some of the dedicated Webcentre staff:

-And a number of people so talented, so worthy and so willing to be called upon that they rate a mention here too:
+And other people so talented, so worthy and so willing to be called upon that they rate a mention here too:

-In '89 Vicki and I spent a few fantastic months re-visiting these places, and discovered that they had museums, architecture, scenery and people!
-Then we came home and settled in Christchurch, New Zealand, which is a great place to live.
+On our way back to New Zealand, Vicki and I spent a few fantastic months re-visiting these places, and discovered that they had museums, architecture, scenery and people!
+Then we came home and settled in Christchurch, which is a great place to live (even after the major quakes of 2010-2011).

 And started this business...

-When at work, I manage the rest of our team and devote my remaining seconds to designing and developing software, generally high-performance client/server database and Web applications.
-Most of this is done using Borland Delphi, and runs on WinNT and its successors.
-At the moment, I'm up to my neck in electronic publishing applications, particularly Web automation and ecommerce.
-I really enjoy this stuff!
+When at work, I manage the rest of our team and devote my remaining seconds to designing and developing software, generally high-performance client/server database applications and produtivity software.
+This is typically done in Delphi and runs on Windows.
+I'm also developing new product lines and capabilities as time allows.

-Otherwise, I go boating every chance I get, fly whenever the bank balance is almost in the black, travel whenever I can't get away with flying (and I'm dying to get back to Antarctica!).
-I also dress up in impressive clothes to pose as a 12th-Century scoundrel, and help wrangle David, Perry and Erica.
+Otherwise, I fly remotely piloted aircraft to take stunning aerial videos,, go kayaking as often as possible, and travel every chance I get.
+And I'm dying to get back to Antarctica!
+I also dress up in impressive clothes to pose as a 12th-Century scoundrel.
 That is, when we're not up on the roof playing petanque.

 I write stories too, at least one of which was described as "amusing" (Alex Heatley), "Splendid stuff" (New Scientist, Feb 20, 1999) and "You cannot be serious!"
 (Dave Jones).
 It even got published in Phlogiston.